duckduckgo/duckduckgo-documentation/DuckDuckHack/Getting-Started/duckduckhack_vision.md

     In order to display instant answers, we have four different plugin types: **Goodie**, **Spice**, **Fathead** and **Longtail**.
 Although each plugin type serves a different purpose, the instant answers they provide should look and feel similar.
 When in doubt, copy what already exists or ask us!
 We already have [a](https://duckduckgo.com/?q=garlic+steak+recipe) [few](https://duckduckgo.com/?q=flight+tracking+apps) [cool](https://duckduckgo.com/?q=movies) [designs](https://duckduckgo.com/?q=khan+calculus).

 These three general points encompass the basic idea behind our instant answers, but in order to thoroughly describe how plugins should be designed, we've also written comprehensive [**DuckDuckHack Instant Answer Design Guidelines**](https://github.com/duckduckgo/DuckDuckGo-Documentation/blob/master/DuckDuckHack/Styleguide/design_styleguide.md).

-At this point, you're ready to move.
-Head over to [Getting Started](/documentation/getting_started.md) to begin developing a plugin!